 At Duty of Care International, we work with a range of organisations in different environments.
 We know that an overall Duty of Care approach is both necessary and conducive to a safe and healthier working environment.
 A better working environment leads to employees who feel confident, supported and valued, leading to growth both individually and as an organisation.

-In most jurisdictions, employment legislation dictates that employers must exercise a reasonable standard of care towards their employees, and this includes volunteers and consultants.
-Employers must be aware of the risks in the work environment which are foreseeable from a reasonable person’s perspective, and mitigate those they can and understand and inform their staff on those they can’t.
+In most jurisdictions, employment legislation dictates that employers must exercise a reasonable standard of care towards their employees, volunteers and consultants.
+Employers must be aware of the risks in the work environment which are foreseeable from a reasonable person’s perspective and mitigate those they can and understand and inform their employees on those they can’t.
 Employers have a responsibility to ensure:

-(1) their employees are able to do their role in the healthiest and safest way possible
+- Their employees are able to do their role in the healthiest and safest way possible

-(3) employees know their responsibilities and vulnerabilities when it comes to their own health, safety and security.
+- Employees know their responsibilities and vulnerabilities when it comes to their own health, safety and security.

 Employers’ policies and procedures must reflect a Duty of Care relevant to the type of work and environment their employees work in and these will be used in a court or tribunal when assessing whether an employer has fulfilled its obligations towards its employees.

 Due to the legal imperative duty of care carries, some of our products are reviewed by legal counsel, and stated accordingly.